GLOBAL MARKETS-Rolling world stock sell-off runs to $4 trillion

-* Wall Street futures point to more falls after choppy moves Nikkei ends down almost 5 pct, ex-Japan Asia down 3.5 pct
+* Nikkei ends down almost 5 pct, ex-Japan Asia down 3.5 pct

 * Bears savage “Goldilocks” trades